langflow-ai/langflow/docs/docs/Configuration/configuration-auto-saving.md

 ![](./saving-header.png)

-If you try to exit the flow page before the flow can auto-save, a dialog will appear to prevent you to leave until the flow is saved.
+If you try to exit the flow page before auto-save completes, a dialog will appear to confirm you want to exit before the flow has saved.

 ![](./flow-saving.png)